A picture of me

 Mark Gillespie, Nicholas Sharp, Keenan Crane

-ACM TOG (SIGGRAPH Asia 2021)
+ACM Transactions on Graphics (SIGGRAPH Asia 2021)

 This paper describes a numerically robust data structure for encoding intrinsic triangulations of polyhedral surfaces.
 Our starting point is the framework of normal coordinates from geometric topology, which we extend to a broader set of operations needed for mesh processing.
 As a stress test, we successfully compute an intrinsic Delaunay refinement and associated subdivision for all manifold meshes in the Thingi10k dataset.